ing-bank/lion/docs/fundamentals/rationales/accessibility.md

 ## Shadow roots and accessibility

-Since our components and applications consist of multiple shadow roots that need to be able to reference each other, designing accessible components takes extra strategy and planning.
+Since our components and applications consist of multiple shadow roots that need to be able to reference each other, architecting accessible components takes extra strategy and planning.
-A practical example: all form components inside a form need to be able to lay accessible relations for presenting feedback messages via the screen reader.
-For this, they need consistent designs so that all form components are interoperable.
-So, light dom needs to be leveraged until the [AOM specification](https://wicg.github.io/aom/explainer.html) is implemented.
+A practical example: all form controls inside a fieldset need to be able to lay accessible id relations to their parent (the fieldset).
+In other words, id relations should be cross component (which usually means cross shadow root).
+Scenarios like these require consistent architecture, allowing all form components to be interoperable.
+In general, light dom needs to be leveraged until a solution for cross root aria is available.
+For a deeper understanding of the topic, be sure to view these [slides about cross root aria](/_merged_assets/_static/crossRootAriaLion.pdf).

 ## Some details about the form system